rumlingd/mobius_on-premise_doc/source/installation.rst

 Requirements for the Mobius On-Premise SDK
 -------------------------------------------

-There are Requirements on the hardware and the software.

-There are the following requirements:
+In order to run the Mobius Vision On-Premise SDK, the following software requirements have to be met:

-*   CUDA 9+
+*   CUDA 9+ (requires a GPU)
 *   Python 2.7
+*   ffmpeg 2.8.15 (only for |mobvis_video|)

 Installation from docker image